brimdata/zed/zng/docs/spec.md

 can be mapped onto ZNG and recovered by decoding that ZNG back into JSON.

-> TBD: ZNG is also interchangeable with Avro...

 The ZNG design [was motivated by](./zeek-compat.md) and is compatible with the
 [Zeek log format](https://docs.zeek.org/en/stable/examples/logs/).